bridgecrewio/yor/docs/3.Custom Taggers/customTagExamples.md

    }
     ```
 4. Implement tags, which implement the `ITag` interface just like we described [here](#adding-simple-tags)
-5. Go back to the `InitTagger` method and add pointers to your new tags in the input of the `SetTags` function call.
+5. Go back to the `InitTagGroup` method and add pointers to your new tags in the input of the `SetTags` function call.
 6. Create a file located in package `main` that exposes a variable `ExtraTaggers` - array containing pointers to all tags implemented.
 Example:
     ```go
     package main